 Google is all set to roll out a new core search algorithm update, naming, May 2020 Core Update, announced on the 5th of May (i.e Monday) after the giant search platform released the last core algorithm update in January.
 The motive is to improve the search quality result when entered as a query to the site.
-This may prove good to an end-user to analyze the fluctuation of their performance as a result of the core update.
+This may prove good for an end-user to analyze the fluctuation of their performance as a result of the core update.
 While the aim is to avoid getting manipulated, Google with its routine updates asks the creators to lay their eyes on the quality of the content.

 In the past, Google released a core algorithm update every few months, it was just a bit over 3-months ago since the last January core update.